gsaran/gsaran/README.md

 ### Hi there 👋

-I'm a software developer with focus on frontend and currently working on React.
+I'm a frontend software developer and currently working on React.

 My Pronouns are She/Her.